Zettlr/zettlr-docs/docs/en/core/import.md

 Zettlr utilizes Pandoc to import files, and therefore we can support a wide variety of different files.
 The main requirement for importing a file is that Pandoc supports the file format, and that it can be converted into a Markdown file.

+!!! note

-> It may be that your computer does not show some or all of these file extensions.
+    It may be that your computer does not show some or all of these file extensions.
 You can adapt the settings of your file browser to view all file extensions.

 Zettlr will look at the file extension to determine the type of document and select the appropriate import workflow.
 Here is the list of file type extensions currently supported: